 When an input message appears, you can temporarily drag it to a different location on the worksheet.

-When you add data validation to a cell, the Error Alert feature is automatically turned on.
-It blocks the users from entering invalid data in the cell.
+When you add data validation to a cell, its Error Alert feature is automatically turned on.

 There are 225 characters allowed in the Error Message box, but size of the message box cannot be changed -- it is automatically set by Excel.